Do 84% Of Vegans And Vegetarians Really Go Back To Eating Meat?

 19 Minutes Read

-How many vegans really go back to meat?
-How many vegans really go back to meat? - Media Credit: Adobe Stock
+A person standing in a supermarket holding an orange basket looking at food products How many vegans really go back to meat? - Media Credit: Adobe Stock

 The research promptly went viral.
 Authors such as Hal Herzog praised the findings, claiming it showed that “animal activists should emphasize reduction, not elimination, of eating meat.”

-The outcome of that 2014 study continues to act as a standard for Faunalytics’ approach to all of its research.
+Further, the outcome of that 2014 study continues to act as a standard for Faunalytics’ approach to all of its research.

-“We consistently recommend against absolutism in advocacy,” says Jo Anderson, Research Director for Faunalytics, “as it promotes a sense that an aspiring vegan has already failed if they slip once or aren’t ‘quite there’, rather than a sense of pride and continued motivation at a 99 percent accomplishment.”
+“We consistently recommend against absolutism in advocacy,” says Jo Anderson, research director for Faunalytics, “as it promotes a sense that an aspiring vegan has already failed if they slip once or aren’t ‘quite there’, rather than a sense of pride and continued motivation at a 99 percent accomplishment.”

 Adobe Stock Veganism has skyrocketed in popularity in recent years